SushmaDevabattini/doubtfire.io/README.md

 We currently rely on a [Ruby Bootstrap gem](https://github.com/twbs/bootstrap-rubygem/tree/v4.0.0.alpha4) compiled with Bootstrap 4.0.0-alpha4.
 Relevant SASS files can be found [here](https://github.com/twbs/bootstrap-rubygem/tree/v4.0.0.alpha4/assets/stylesheets).

-## Disclaimer

-This bootstrapper was generalised from the [SplashKit](https://github.com/splashkit/splashkit.io) website.
-There may be some files lurking around that still reference SplashKit-specific details.
-You can ignore these.

 ## Publishing

 Publish using: